andybega/mireg-blogs/README.md

 I started this collection in July 2015, maybe I'll get back to adding code for older posts here at some point, maybe not.

-Since github doesn't allow you to directly download entire folders, I've tried to keep the structure fairly flat, with code and data files for a blog post mixed in the same directory.
+Github doesn't allow downloading project subfolders.
+I've tried to keep the structure flat, so you can either try downloading the individual files you need, or try one of the approaches people have developed for downloading folders.
+See this [stackoverflow question](http://stackoverflow.com/questions/7106012/download-a-single-folder-or-directory-from-a-github-repo/38879691#38879691).

+[DownGit](https://minhaskamal.github.io/DownGit/#/home) worked for me in Chrome, but not Safari.